PointsBet Sportsbook is live in New Jersey, Iowa, Indiana, Michigan Colorado and Illinois! Tennessee and Virginia are on deck to launch soon.

 Further, players who are lured in by PointsBetting options before they fully understand how it works may find themselves going through their bankrolls faster than they expect.
 Players may also struggle to understand why they are unable to withdraw all of their funds while such bets are still open.

-Sports selection at PointsBet Sportsbook NJ, IA, IN, CO and IL
+Sports selection at PointsBet Sportsbook NJ, IA, IN, MI, CO and IL

 Players will find all of North America’s major sports leagues on the site, as well as some sports that are popular elsewhere.
 Boxing, soccer, rugby, and even cycling all have markets available.